VISION

 Students from historically marginalized communities, language-constrained new immigrants, those from economically constrained families, and students with special needs face day-to-day challenges that deny them the same access to education that every child deserves.
 We need to pull out the best in these students by providing them with the opportunities to thrive, thereby laying a strong foundation for a more equitable and thriving society.

-As school equity access team member, Jane developed data-driven research-based policies and procedures for the school community, which was implemented successfully.
+As a school equity access team member, Jane developed data-driven research-based policies and procedures for the school community, which were implemented successfully.

-As a teacher, Jane supported families, established connections among teachers, parents and community at large; found common ground, set goals and achieved success for students.
+As a teacher, Jane supported families, established connections among teachers, parents, and the broader community, found common ground, set goals, and helped students achieve success.

 Jane was part of a team of parents that started a diversity committee within our school’s PTSA to proactively educate parents, teachers, and students on culture and sensitivity.